HOME > About us > Departments > English

 Oastlers School Vision Statement for English

 All learners reading ages and writing levels are assessed at entry point.
-This informs our teaching to enable all teachers of English to plan and deliver differentiated lessons, which are tailored for the individual needs of the learner.
-At Post 16 learners continue to work on and improve the literacy skills they have developed, with opportunities to re-sit the AQA GCSE English qualification or complete an entry level qualification such as functional skills.
+This informs our teaching to enable all teachers of English to plan and deliver differentiated lessons; which are tailored for the individual needs of the learner and which help to address the learning gaps from primary education.
+This ultimately prepares learners for GCSE out comes in year 11.
+At Post 16 learners continue to work on and improve the literacy skills they have developed, with opportunities to re-sit the AQA GCSE English qualification.

 In addition to timetabled English lessons; all learners participate in a morning reading program known as DEAR (Drop Everything And Read) whereby learners use LEXIA to strengthen reading and reading comprehension skills and/or read a reading book of their choice for pleasure.
 Oastlers has a well - stocked library with age appropriate books and learners are given opportunities to choose and recommend books that they would like to read.

 Through the use of data, interventions are offered to the more and less able readers/writers.
-Our top 10 identified readers are given additional reading and writing lessons to ensure strong progress is made whilst the less able visit our literacy and numeracy workshop to narrow the gaps in their knowledge and skills.
+Learners requiring additional support attend our literacy and numeracy workshop to narrow the gaps in their knowledge and skills.
+Individually tailored interventions are provided which support and develop skills taught during English lessons.
+In addition to this, a spelling and grammar resource, assertive mentoring, is used to help strengthen writing skills.

 A focus of the school is spoken language and closing the vocabulary gap.
 As a school we understand the importance of language and a great part of our teaching is to give our learners opportunity to become “word rich” This includes thematic, contextualized and experiential learning such as visits to theatre productions, creative writing workshops and visits to local stately homes.